planetrobbie/terraform-vault-onboard/README.md

 The second collection you could use, *Vault TFE Day 2*, is leveraging the capability of terraform 0.13+ to optionally add a module based on a `count` parameter to demonstrate how an additional Vault Secret Engine can be added to an existing namespace.

-To demonstrate that feature, you just have to grab the workspace identifier from TFE/TFC setting of the `{{project_name}}-vault-onboarding` workspace and update accordingly the Postman environment variable `id_ws_onboarding`
+To demonstrate that feature, you just have to grab the workspace identifier from TFE/TFC setting of the `{{project_name}}-vault-onboarding` workspace and update accordingly the Postman collection variable `id_ws_vault_onboarding`

 For example if you use Terraform Cloud, you just have to reach the following URL (replace your `ORG` and `project_name`  below)